phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 686753
+#Total Number of Tweets: 1452198
-#Number of Clinton Tweets: 491056
+#Number of Trump Tweets: 687373
-#Number of Rubio Tweets: 193846
+#Number of Clinton Tweets: 491279
-#Number of Sanders Tweets: 189417
+#Number of Rubio Tweets: 193956
-#Number of Carson Tweets: 108140
+#Number of Sanders Tweets: 189568
-#Number of Bush Tweets: 72978
+#Number of Carson Tweets: 108233
-#Total Number of Tweets:
+#Number of Bush Tweets: 73078
 ---